salesforce/tough-cookie/README.md

 expiryTime() Computes the absolute unix-epoch milliseconds that this cookie expires. expiryDate() works similarly, except it returns a `Date` object.
 Note that in both cases the `now` parameter should be milliseconds.

 Max-Age takes precedence over Expires (as per the RFC).
-The `.creation` attribute -- or, by default, the `now` paramter -- is used to offset the `.maxAge` attribute.
+The `.creation` attribute -- or, by default, the `now` parameter -- is used to offset the `.maxAge` attribute.

 If Expires (`.expires`) is set, that's returned.